Need-to-Know A-Z Index

 Cleaning supplies will be provided either inside or just outside classrooms, for faculty and students who wish to use them.
 If your supply runs low, please notify your area's COVID Safety Liaison.

 Will we physically distance in classrooms?
 Can I ask that students physically distance themselves?

 Public health authorities are no longer requiring physical distancing in classrooms; therefore, they are set up for normal capacity.
 If you wish to physically distance in the classroom, at your discretion, you may ask your students to spread out.
 However, any furniture that is moved during a class must be returned to its prior location at the end of the class.

 Can I eat or drink while teaching?

 Yes.
 Pursuant to current L.A.
-County Public Health guidelines, masks are no longer required indoors as of March 7, 2022.
+County Public Health guidelines, masks are no longer required indoors.

 Modality Options and Technology Support

 As a faculty member, if the need arises, how do I change the modality of a course from in-person to online?